 Can I join Give an Hour if I don't carry malpractice/professional liability insurance OR I am not covered by my group’s malpractice insurance policy?

 - You need to have applicable professional liability insurance coverage while seeing a Give an Hour client.
 We do not have coverage for our volunteer providers.

 - If you do not have the necessary insurance, you can still volunteer with Give an Hour, but as a general volunteer and not as a provider.

 I have been a Give an Hour provider for a while now and have not seen a client.
 Am I doing something wrong?

 No, you are not.
 Because Give an Hour is not a referral service, some providers do not get contacted by potential clients immediately.
 It depends upon where the client lives and who they choose to contact after searching for a provider on our website.

-- If you are mental health provider, you can update your availability by logging into your profile and changing your status to “unavailable.”
+- Yes!
+Providers can update availability by logging into your profile and changing your status to “not taking clients.”
 Once you do this, your name will no longer appear in searches in your area.
 Later, when you are available for Give an Hour clients, you can simply log in again and update your profile to “available.”